noconnor/JUnitPerf/README.md

 In the example above, the unittest `whenExecuting11Kqps_thenApiShouldNotCrash` will be executed in a loop for 125 secs (125,000ms) using 50 threads.

 The executions will be rate limited to 11K loop executions per second.
+The execution rate will ramp up smoothly to 11K over a period of 2 seconds (rampUpPeriodMs).

 No statistical data will be captured during the warm up period (10 seconds - 10,000ms)